Staff

 New College LifeTrack

-learn more about Kim Colburn, PhD
+Learn more about Kim Colburn, PhD

 Kim Colburn lives in Northport with her wife, Kristi.
 They have 3 teenage children and 4 dogs, 2 of the 4 are foster fails.
 Kim is a native of Tuscaloosa but has lived in many places.
 Her interests include camping, fishing, Alabama football, and dog rescue.
 Kim is a 2005 New College graduate with a depth study in Holocaust and Genocide Studies.
 She has a Master's degree in Library and Information Studies from The University of Alabama.
-She has a Ph.D. in the Interdisciplinary Studies Program at the University of Alabama.
+She has a Ph.D. in the Interdisciplinary Studies Program at The University of Alabama.
 Kim’s dissertation focused on Antisemitism, the Holocaust, and perpetrator behavior.
 Her teaching interests include cooperation and conflict, social change, collective memory, and social issues.

 Faculty